jstep21/generate-dot-painting/README.md

-# generates dots along a 10 row - 10 column grid
+# generates dots along a 10 row by 10 column grid